bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 }
 ```

-If you would prefer to implement `Message` handling yourself, you are free to omit `App::add_message` and handle all of the functionality manually.
+If you would prefer to implement `Message` handling yourself, you are free to omit `App::add_message` and handle all the functionality manually.
 Setting up `Message` handling manually follows the same process used by `App::add_message<M>`, however we are able to choose when `Messages::update` gets called.

 ```rust